 The Provinces of Nova Scotia and New Brunswick offer scholarships to their residents entering the Degree courses at the Nova Scotia Agricultural College with good marks.
-Scholarships are awarded on the basis of Christmas and Easter school marks of the matriculation year and a recommendation from the Principal or of final school marks of the matriculation year.
-Application on the basis of Christmas and Easter marks must be made before May 15; candidates with high final school marks will be considered without an application.
+Scholarships are awarded on the basis of the matriculation year.
+In the case of students with high marks, a scholarship may be offered on the basis of mid-year and Easter marks.
+No application is necessary.